 6th Street Viaduct

-GEO-Instruments will release a paper later in 2022 that discusses instrumentation used during construction of the new multi-arch 6th Street Viaduct in Los Angeles.
+GEO-Instruments will present a paper discussing instrumentation used during construction of the new multi-arch 6th Street Viaduct in Los Angeles.
 GEO worked with Skanska and Cowi on this project.

 The 3500-foot long viaduct crosses over 16 lanes of highway, 18 sets of railroad tracks, the LA river, parks, buildings, and sidestreets.